-- UGL will consult with Transgrid as to who will acquire the required Approval, Licence or Permit - If within UGLs scope, the Environmental Manager will identify any relevant parameters, requirements or obligations - The Senior Environmental Advisor(s) will consult with the project team and/or the business and seek approval for the required item. - Once endorsed Site Environmental Advisors will assist with the application, and when issued ensure required conditions are met.
-This will include tracking the conditions by adding the Approval, Licence or Permit to Synergy - If changes are necessary to the CEMP, the procedure in Section 10 will be followed - The Project Manager will notify Transgrid in writing of the outcome of the application.
+- The PC will consult with Transgrid as to who will acquire the required Approval, Licence or Permit. - If within the PC's scope, the Environmental Manager will identify any relevant parameters, requirements or obligations. - The Senior Environmental Advisor(s) will consult with the project team and/or the business and seek approval for the required item. - Once endorsed Site Environmental Advisors will assist with the application, and when issued ensure required conditions are met.
+This will include tracking the conditions by adding the Approval, Licence or Permit to Synergy. - If changes are necessary to the CEMP, the procedure in Section 10 will be followed. - The Project Manager will notify Transgrid in writing of the outcome of the application.